 As active participants in building a better future for themselves and their families, qualified program partners demonstrate willingness, need, and ability to contribute.

-Families must also demonstrate a financial need to qualify.
+Families must demonstrate a financial need to qualify.
 This is calculated as a percentage of the Area Median Income (AMI).
 To determine if you are income-qualified (income can be no higher than 60% AMI), compare your regularly occurring gross annual income to the chart below.
 Your income should include most funds you are receiving, including social security, disability, and/or child support.
 SNAP (food stamps) and TANF are not counted as income.

 Qualified applicants must: